anton-weigardh/RepData_PeerAssessment1/PA1_template.md

 ```

 <br>
 By running the code above we see that the observation zero is made 11014 times.
 This is about 72% of the observations from `completeCases` and 63% from the entire dataset, including NAs.
 We thus expect to replace the missing with many zeros but also some other values that we have experienced before (and a few new ones).
 This will happen due to that we use the round function.
 We assign the new values below to the data frame `newDataSet`.
-For a non-discrete case (where one can observe e.g. 1.414 steps), remove the round command from the code.
+For a non-discrete case (where one can observe e.g. 1.414 steps), remove the round function from the code.

 ```r